A Short Guide To Social Skills

 No moment of silence?

 Interrupt nicely and add your points, questions or remarks.
 Speak convincingly.
-Don’t let yourself be interrupted easily.
+Don’t let yourself be interrupted.
 But do give people the space to respond and interact.

 Alright, that’s it for now.
 Practice time!
 Hahaha.